Convergence to Superposition of Boundary Layer, Rarefaction and Shock for the Inflow Problem of the 1D Navier--Stokes Equations: Global existence of perturbed solution

 \section{Global existence of perturbed solution}

-In this appendix, we present the proof of a global existence of the solution to \eqref{eq:NS_inflow}.
-Assume that the positive constants $C_0$, $\delta_0$, $\e_1$, and $\beta$ from Proposition \ref{apriori-estimate} are given, where $\delta_0$ and $\e_1$ are chosen sufficiently small and $\beta$ are chosen sufficiently large, if necessary.
+In this appendix, we present the proof of global existence of a solution to \eqref{eq:NS_inflow}.
+Assume that the positive constants $C_0$, $\delta_0$, $\e_1$, and $\beta$ from Proposition \ref{apriori-estimate} are given, where $\delta_0$ and $\e_1$ are chosen sufficiently small and $\beta$ is chosen sufficiently large, if necessary.
 Let $(\hat{v},\hat{u})(x)$ denote the smooth functions given in Proposition \ref{prop:local}, satisfying the following estimate:

 for some constant $C_*>0$.
 Define the smooth functions $(\underline{v}, \underline{u})$ by